Walter Bentley (died 1359): The treaty with the new Duke

 Later that same year, Edward III ordered Bentley to surrender his wife's castles, part of a treaty with Charles, Duke of Brittany.
 Bentley refused to hand over the castle and travelled to England to plead his case, before Edward III.
 Walter was imprisoned in the Tower of London, while his case was heard.
 Eventually he was released and allowed to return after a period of having to stay in England.
 In January 1357, he and his wife were granted the barony of La Roche-Moisan.

 Death

 Bentley died in December 1359 in Hennebont, his wife, Jeanne, a few weeks later.

 Marriage

-Bentley married Jeanne, the widow of Geoffrey de Châteaubriant VIII, Guy of Penthièvre, Olivier IV de Clisson, the daughter of Maurice IV Montaigu of Belleville and Palluau and Létice de Parthenay, they had no issue.
+Bentley married Jeanne, the widow of Geoffrey de Châteaubriant VIII, Guy of Penthièvre and Olivier IV de Clisson, she was the daughter of Maurice IV Montaigu of Belleville and Palluau and Létice de Parthenay, they had no issue.